LowellInstruments/ddt/CLONE.md

 ## Adding the DDH to the Dashboard

-Add DDH to the VPN (Joaquim TODO).
+(JOAQUIM TODO) Add DDH to the VPN.

 Press the "add new DDH" on the Dashboard main page.

+## Check config.toml

+See this DDH has credentials and monitored MACs.